 Fresno

-Located in San Joaquin Valley along along Highway 99 offers the Fresno Yosemite International Airport (FAT) and Amtrak station.
+Located in the San Joaquin Valley along Highway 99 offers the Fresno Yosemite International Airport (FAT) and Amtrak station.
 Find a host of lodging, dining and shopping for your trip.
 Fresno is 53 miles west of Kings Canyon National Park along Highway 180.

 Visalia